RBP3

-Retinol-binding protein 3, interstitial (RBP3), also known as IRBP is a protein that in humans is encoded by the RBP3 gene.
+Retinol-binding protein 3, interstitial (RBP3), also known as interphotoreceptor retinoid-binding protein (IRBP), is a protein that in humans is encoded by the RBP3 gene.
 RBP3 orthologs have been identified in most eutherians except tenrecs and armadillos.
+A horizontal gene transfer from bacteria has been proposed to explain the evolution of the eye in chordates.

 Function

-The inter-photoreceptor retinoid-binding protein is a large glycoprotein known to bind retinoids and found primarily in the interphotoreceptor matrix of the retina between the retinal pigment epithelium and the photoreceptor cells.
-It is thought to transport retinoids between the retinal pigment epithelium and the photoreceptors, a critical role in the visual process.
+The inter-photoreceptor retinoid-binding protein is a large glycoprotein known to bind retinoids and found primarily in the interphotoreceptor matrix of the retina between the retinal pigment epithelium (RPE) and the photoreceptor cells.
+It is thought to transport retinoids between the RPE and the photoreceptors, a critical role in the visual process.

 Gene

 The human IRBP gene is approximately 9.5 kbp in length and consists of four exons separated by three introns.
 The introns are 1.6-1.9 kbp long.
 The gene is transcribed by photoreceptor and retinoblastoma cells into an approximately 4.3-kilobase mRNA that is translated and processed into a glycosylated protein of 135,000 Da.

 Structure

 The amino acid sequence of human IRBP can be divided into four contiguous homology domains with 33-38% identity, suggesting a series of gene duplication events.
 In the gene, the boundaries of these domains are not defined by exon-intron junctions, as might have been expected.
 The first three homology domains and part of the fourth are all encoded by the first large exon, which is 3,180 base pairs long.
 The remainder of the fourth domain is encoded in the last three exons, which are 191, 143, and approximately 740 base pairs long, respectively.